JasonHutton/QWTA/readme.txt

 * Hog, Desecrator, and Abaddon teleport-drop use a simplified effect.
 * Abaddon Flamethrower uses very simplified physics for now.
 * There's no cap on the number of vehicles dropped by different players.
-* Documentation tab on Limbo menu QWTA page, is blank.

 5. Credits
 ================================